 Reminded that being on the ticket means less family time with her 3-and 5-year-old children, one of whom enters kindergarten this fall, she noted, “I’ve been doing that running around the state.”

 The clerk and former House member has already attended Democratic Party functions in Kalamazoo, Manistee and Muskegon promoting election and redistricting reforms.
-She’s scheduled to speak to a group in Jackson County, Marquette County and, possibly, Monroe.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+She’s scheduled to speak to a group in Jackson County, Marquette County and, possibly, Monroe.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 But don’t the children want Mom at home?
 MIRS wondered.